prettier/prettier/docs/rationale.md

 Prettier is an opinionated code formatter.
 This document gives a rationale behind those opinions.

-## What prettier is concerned about
+## What Prettier is concerned about

 ### Consistency

 Prettier exists for one purpose: to enforce consistency across your entire project.
-Not only do we output code with consistent whitespace, prettier will lay out code according to a wrapping algorithm based on a maximum line width.
+Not only do we output code with consistent whitespace, Prettier will lay out code according to a wrapping algorithm based on a maximum line width.
 That means that long expressions will be broken up across lines, removing the need for manual layout from the programmer which inevitably leads to inconsistency.

 ### Correctness

-The first requirement of prettier is to output valid JavaScript and code that has the exact same behavior as before formatting.
-Please report any JavaScript code where prettier fails to follow these correctness rules — that's a bug which needs to be fixed!
+The first requirement of Prettier is to output valid JavaScript and code that has the exact same behavior as before formatting.
+Please report any JavaScript code where Prettier fails to follow these correctness rules — that's a bug which needs to be fixed!

 ### Whitespace: indentation and line breaks

-This is the core of prettier.
+This is the core of Prettier.
 The formatting rules are going to be explained in a later section.

 ### Strings